 Here are a few details about water baptism at Mill City Church.

-*We practice baptism by immerision.
+- We practice baptism by immersion.
 The Greek verb baptidzo means “to immerse.”
 Being submerged under water is a picture of being fully washed and cleansed by the work of Jesus.